About Your Hepatic Embolization

 If you take a diuretic, ask the healthcare provider doing your procedure what to do before your procedure.
 You may need to stop taking it the day of your procedure.

-If you’re breastfeeding, you may choose to continue after your hepatic embolization.
-If you have questions or would like to discuss contrast and breastfeeding, talk with your interventional radiologist on the day of your procedure.
+If you’re breastfeeding, you may choose to continue after your procedure with contrast.
+If you have questions about contrast and breastfeeding, talk with your care team.
+They will arrange for a healthcare provider from the lactation team to contact you.

 Take devices off your skin